I am about to share with you what is literally the best sauce to pour over cream cheese.

 Absolutely.
 No need to do fancy math, just multiply or divide by 2, and you’re good to go.

 Sure.
 Mince up some pickled jalapenos and/or add some pepper flake to the mix.
+I also had a reader add about a tablespoon of hot sauce, so feel free to do that as well.
 Use as much or as little as you like to get the amount of heat that works for you.

 More Tasty Stuff to Spread on or Pour Over Cream Cheese

-Cream cheese makes the perfect canvas for almost anything you’d like to put on top of it, really.
+Cream cheese makes the perfect canvas for almost anything you’d like to put on top of it.

 It works with sweet ingredients like fresh fruit or mixed berry jam or cranberry orange jam.